 Women who put on a lot of weight in adulthood, particularly after menopause, may have a higher risk of breast cancer.

 Studies have shown that regular exercise reduces the risk of breast cancer.
-The exact amount of physical activity needed to reduce your risk is not yet clear but studies show that moderate exercise, like a brisk walk, can be enough to reduce your cancer risk.
-And the more you do, the greater the benefits.
+The exact amount of physical activity needed is not yet clear.
+However studies show that moderate exercise, like a brisk walk, can be enough to reduce your risk.
+The more you do, the greater the benefits.

 Have children early and breastfeed if you can

-Although your choices about having children are made for a variety of reasons, not having children or having them later in life can increase your risk of developing breast cancer.
-And the reverse is true as well; having more children early in life and breastfeeding (12 months or more) provides long-lasting protection from breast cancer.
+Not having children or having children later in life can increase your risk of developing breast cancer.
+The reverse is true as well.
+Having more children early in life and breastfeeding (for 12 months or more) provides long-lasting protection from breast cancer.